balcortex/100_days_code_web_development/README.md

 ## Day 015 - 2023/09/17

 Today I learned the parts of the CSS Box Model: margin, border, padding, and content.
 These properties allow us to fine-control the elements' position on the page.

+## Day 016 - 2023/09/18

+Today I learned the two types of Box Model that CSS uses.
+The size calculations are more complex in the standard model (default); in contrast, in the alternative model (preferred) the actual size is the declared one.